tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics201/linux/03_basictools.md

 ## Text processing
 ___
 Linux command-line tools are invaluable for bioinformatics text processing due to their efficiency and flexibility.
 They allow for rapid manipulation and analysis of large biological datasets, such as DNA sequences, protein structures, and gene expression data.
-Commands like grep, sed, awk, and cut are essential for filtering, extracting, and reformatting text-based biological information.
+Commands like `grep`, `sed`, `awk`, and `cut` are essential for filtering, extracting, and reformatting text-based biological information.

 ### cat: catenate files (joins their contents)**
 #### Usage